vahid8/BoilerPlate_Javascript/README.md

 | year.indexOf(2000); | get the index of an element |
 | doesExist = year.includes(2000); | check if an element exists |

+### Sets
+const mySet = new Set([1,2,3,4])
+conolse log(mySet.size) // Get the length of the set console.log(mySet.has(3)) // Check if an element exists in a set mySet.add(6) // add an element to a set mySet.delete(4) // delete an element mySet.clear() // delete all elements inside a set
+// There is no way to access elements in a set in Javascript
+// They are iterable like arrays console.log(new Set('jonassmandias').size) // to see how many uniq letters are in a string

 ### Objects
 ```